Skip to main content

 • Registration fees listed for classes of attendees (e.g. corporate, student etc.) and mechanism for people to register

-• Sponsorship details (R Consortium logo should not be posted until grant is approved and contract is signed) along with details on classes of sponsorship and any associated benefits.
+• Sponsorship details (R Consortium logo should not be posted until grant is approved and contract is signed) along with details on classes of sponsorship and any associated benefits

-• A list of sponsors
+• A list of sponsors or alternate sources of funding

 • A section on how to submit talks and a mechanism for people to submit talks